GAliNor/xpath-retriever/README.md

  - [@hmellahi](https://github.com/hmellahi)
  - [@karimerrahli](https://github.com/karimerrahli)

-for the reviews and advices
+for the reviews and advice

 Several months ago I got inspired by a code snippet posted by a developer that I couldn't find again.
-Special thanks to him, if I find you my friend it would be my pleasure to give the credits you deserve.
+Special thanks to him, if I find you my friend it would be my pleasure to give you the credits you deserve.